-As Strategy Lead for SAS Canada Steve Holder is responsible for creating and driving SAS solution strategy in the market.
-A key part of this is providing thought leadership for the SAS Analytics, Big Data and Cloud portfolios.
-A Canadian analytics evangelist Steve has seen first-hand how the use of analytics and data can help customers solve business problems; make the best decisions possible and unearth new opportunities.
+As the Strategy Executive at SAS Canada Steve Holder is responsible for creating and driving the SAS solution strategy with our Canadian customers.
+A key part of this is providing thought leadership for the AI, Analytics, and emerging technology portfolios.
+A Canadian subject matter expert and AI & analytics evangelist Steve has seen first-hand how the use of SAS technology can help customers solve business problems; make the best decisions possible and unearth new opportunities.
 Steve’s passion is making technology make sense for everyone regardless of their technical skillset.

 Jim Love is an IT leader, consultant, writer and Internet journalist with 35 years ‘experience across a variety of business and industry verticals.
 Jim has worked as an executive and a consultant for many large companies in Canada and internationally.
 Currently he is the CIO & Chief Content Officer at ITWC – Publisher of CanadianCIO, Computer Dealer News (CDN), Computing Canada, Direction Informatique (DI), ITWorldCanada.com and ITBusiness.ca - and the leading provider of IT related events in Canada.